wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-8600-hardware-installation.md

 #### To install the EBOD enclosure on the rails

 2. Perform this step only if inner rails are not installed on your device.
 Typically, the inner rails are installed at the factory.
-If rails are not installed, then install the left-rail and right-rail slides to the sides of the enclosure chassis.
+If rails are not installed, then install the left– rail and right– rail slides to the sides of the enclosure chassis.
 They attach using six metric screws on each side.
-To help with orientation, the rail slides are marked **LH – Front** and **RH – Front**, and the end that is affixed towards the rear of the enclosure has a tapered end.
+To help with orientation, the rail slides are marked **LH - Front** and **RH - Front**, and the end that is affixed towards the rear of the enclosure has a tapered end.

     ![Attaching rail slides to enclosure chassis](./media/storsimple-8600-hardware-installation/HCSAttachingRailSlidestoEnclosureChassis.png)